HCS/HB 349 - This act establishes the "Missouri Empowerment Scholarship Accounts Program".

 Any taxpayer who makes a qualifying contribution, as defined in the act, to an educational assistance organization (EAO) may claim a tax credit equal to the amount of the contribution.
 The tax credit shall not exceed 50% of the taxpayer's tax liability for the year in which the credit is claimed, but the remaining credit may be carried forward for the next four subsequent tax years.

-The cumulative amount of tax credits available each year shall not exceed $50 million, to be adjusted annually by the State Treasurer to account for inflation, as described in the act, up to a maximum total amount of $75 million.
+The cumulative amount of tax credits available each year shall not exceed $50 million, to be adjusted annually by the State Treasurer to account for inflation based on the Consumer Price Index, as described in the act, up to a maximum total amount of $75 million.

 The Treasurer shall establish a procedure to award the tax credits on a first-come, first-served basis to all EAOs.
 The Treasurer shall establish a period of time in which each EAO shall award all or a specified percentage of its tax credits for qualifying contributions.
 If an EAO fails to use the required amount of tax credits, the Treasurer may reallocate unused credits to other EAOs.
 The Treasurer may establish any number of distribution and reallocation periods per year.